camicroscope/GSOC/README.md

 **Required Skills:** Javascript, TensorFlow-JS (recommended)

 **Code Challenge:** Using a machine learning toolkit of your choice, create a tool which returns positions in pixels of areas depicting something (e.g. faces).

 **Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License

+**[2] Pathology Algorithm Development Workbench **

+**Mentors:**  Nan Li (nan.li -at- emory.edu)

+**Overview:**

+This project would involve creating an application UI to serve as a workbench for development of pathology and image processing algorithms of different types.

+**Current Status:** Much of the basline functionality exists, as do many algorithms, but there isn't a unified page or workflow for them.

+**Required Skills:** Javascript, HTML, CSS

+**Code Challenge:** Create a simple webpage which incorperates user feedback to draw shapes, iteratively (that is, keep working on the same drawing using user feedback after each iteration).

+**Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License

+**[3] High-Dimensional Medical Imaging  **

+**Mentors:**  Ryan Birmingham (rbirmin -at- emory.edu)

+**Overview:**

+This project would involve creating a server and basic client which can interact with high-dimensional data as if it were an image.

+**Current Status:** Current image serving is traditional RGB only.

+**Required Skills:** python/nodeJs/Java/etc (developer choice), Javascript

+**Code Challenge:** Create a server which returns red, green, and blue channels of an image separately, and a client which recombines them into the original image.

+**Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License

+**[4] Machine Learning Smart Pens  **

+**Mentors:**  Ryan Birmingham (rbirmin -at- emory.edu)

+**Overview:**

+This project would involve adapting pathology annotation tools to prefer following edges in the base image when close.
+This would also involve expanding the user functions surrounding annotation, such as moving points in the drawing.

+**Current Status:** The current annotation tools perform point simplification after a user finishes drawing.

+**Required Skills:** Javascript, tensorFlow.js

+**Code Challenge:** Create a page or tool which performs edge detection on a given image and, given coordinates, returns the distance to the closest edge.

+**Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License

+**[5] Cross-Slide Coordinated Viewing  **

+**Mentors:**  Ryan Birmingham (rbirmin -at- emory.edu)

+**Overview:**

+This project would involve letting a user view two slides in such a way that when a user pans or zooms the effect is the same on both images.
+This is intended for showing different stains on similar tissue.

+**Current Status:** The current coordinated views only focus upon the same image with different results or annotations.

+**Required Skills:** Javascript, openSeaDragon

+**Code Challenge:** Link user interaction across two openseadragon instances if a checkbox is checked, otherwise, let them move independently.

+**Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License